bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 24, 2003

-Dinah and I thought Hawk Mountain was a long but interesting scramble.
-Above the treeline there's a good trail and the crux is well-marked.
-We avoided the chimney and scrambled easily on the right.
+Hawk Mountain is a long but interesting scramble.
+From a pullout, Dinah and I followed the trail to the lower slopes of Hawk before turning off.
+Above the treeline, we found a good trail and the crux is well-marked.
+We ignored the chimney and scrambled easily up the right side, although it was quite exposed.

-After that, it's a long, steep ascent to the ridge crest.
-In some places it's quite steep, and I thought a slip would send me sliding a short ways down.
-Once on the ridge, however, it becomes a delightful ridgewalk albeit a long one interrupted by many false summits.
+After that, it's a long ascent to the ridge crest.
+It's quite steep in places, and I thought a slip would send me sliding down a short way.
+Once on the ridge, however, it becomes a delightful ridgewalk albeit a long one interrupted by several false summits.

 Hawk Mountain from the highway